Aayush-Srivastava2410/esycord/README.md

 --------------------------------------------
-This is a very beginner friendly package for all those who wanna make a Discord bot but dont have much experience with
+This is a very beginner friendly package for all those who wanna make a Discord bot but dont have much eLevelerience with
 Discord's API Wrapper.

 Copyright (c) 2024 Aayush Srivastava